How to lock HubSpot's Chrome extension to just one Google Gmail account.

 - Next, search for the HubSpot in the store, and from the listing page click on the blue 'Add to Wavebox' button, followed by 'Add extension' in the pop-up window.
 HubSpot is now installed in Wavebox.

-3. Lock HubSpot to the 'Client 1' cookie profile.
+3. Lock HubSpot to the 'Client 1' cookie container.

 - Click on the jigsaw icon in the top toolbar (on the right) and select 'Manage Extensions' from the menu.
 This will open the Wavebox extension management screen in a new tab.

-- Look for HubSpot in the list and turn OFF the toggle next to 'Run in all cookie profiles'.
+- Look for HubSpot in the list and turn OFF the toggle next to 'Run in all cookie container'.
 The toggle will turn from blue to white.

-- Finally, select the Client 1 cookie profile from the dropdown menu.
+- Finally, select the Client 1 cookie container from the dropdown menu.

 That's it, job done!

-You can repeat the above steps for any Chrome extension, such as Streak, Pipedrive, Salesforce etc. and with any Wavebox cookie profile.
+You can repeat the above steps for any Chrome extension, such as Streak, Pipedrive, Salesforce etc. and with any Wavebox cookie container.
 You can also repeat this for all your other clients too.

 But that's not the end of the story...